jjlee/git-meld-index/README.md

 	have changes in your index that you've removed from your working tree (this is not a common thing to do).

-	I expect but haven't tested that submodules are ignored, and symlinks, file moves, and in-progress merges and rebases are not treated specially, which is probably at least somewhat reasonable.
+	I expect but haven't tested that submodules are ignored, and file moves, and in-progress merges and rebases are not treated specially, which is probably at least somewhat reasonable.

 2. If this functionality gets implemented in git itself I'll likely